awsdocs/aws-iot-docs/developerguide/thing-groups.md

 + Attach or detach a policy to or from a group\.
 + List the policies attached to a group\.
 + List the policies inherited by a thing \(by virtue of the policies attached to its group, or one of its parent groups\.\)
-+ Configure logging options for things in a group \(see [Configure AWS IoT Logging](cloud-watch-logs.md#configure-logging)\.\)
++ Configure logging options for things in a group\.
+See [Configure AWS IoT Logging](cloud-watch-logs.md#configure-logging)\.
-+ Create jobs that will be sent to and executed on every thing in a group and its child groups \(see [Jobs](iot-jobs.md)\.\)
++ Create jobs that are sent to and executed on every thing in a group and its child groups\.
+See [Jobs](iot-jobs.md)\.

 Here are some limitations of thing groups:
 + A group can have at most one direct parent\.
-+ If a group will be a child of another group, this must be specified at the time it is created\.
++ If a group is a child of another group, you must specify this at the time it is created\.
-+ You can't change a group's parent later\. \(So be sure to plan your group hierarchy and create a parent group before creating any child groups it will contain\.
++ You can't change a group's parent later, so be sure to plan your group hierarchy and create a parent group before you create any child groups it contains\.
-+ You cannot add a thing to more than than 10 groups\.
++ You cannot add a thing to more than 10 groups\.
-+ You cannot add a thing to more than one group in the same hierarchy\. \(In other words, you cannot add a thing to two groups which share a common parent\.\)
++ You cannot add a thing to more than one group in the same hierarchy\. \(In other words, you cannot add a thing to two groups that share a common parent\.\)
 + You cannot rename a group\.
 + Thing group names can't contain international characters, such as û, é and ñ\.

 Attaching and detaching policies to groups can enhance the security of your AWS IoT operations in a number of significant ways\.
-The per device method of attaching a policy to a certificate, which is then attached to a thing, is time consuming and makes it difficult to quickly update or change policies across a fleet of devices\.
+The per\-device method of attaching a policy to a certificate, which is then attached to a thing, is time consuming and makes it difficult to quickly update or change policies across a fleet of devices\.
 Having a policy attached to the thing's group saves steps when it is time to rotate the certificates on a thing\.
 And policies are dynamically applied to things when they change group membership, so you aren't required to re\-create a complex set of permissions each time a device changes membership in a group\.

 ## Create a Thing Group<a name="create-group"></a>